So you are feeling sad today, sorry to hear that, it’s okay to feel sad.

 There are many reasons children can feel sad, falling out with a friend, the death of a pet, saying goodbye to a teacher at the end of term, if their parents split up, or losing at a game.

-- Snuggle up in your safe place at home (any place that brings you comfort and makes you feel calm) Have a good cry, honestly sometimes this is just what is need.
+- Snuggle up in your safe place at home (any place that brings you comfort and makes you feel calm).
+Have a good cry, honestly sometimes this is just what is needed.

 - Sit with a friend that makes you feel happy